Paris Olympics: Why is the Seine unsafe for swimmers? – DW – 08/05/2024

 Paris Olympics: Why is the Seine unsafe for swimmers?Published July 30, 2024last updated August 5, 2024

-Water contamination in the Seine River was a controversial topic right up to the opening ceremony at the 2024 Paris Olympics.
+Water contamination in the Seine River was a controversial topic right up to the opening ceremonies at the 2024 Paris Olympics.

-It was deemed safe on July 17, 2024, and open for the first time in about a century.
+It was deemed safe on July 17, 2024, and opened for swimming for the first time in about a century.
 A women's swimming event went ahead, but was followed by the news that a men's event was to postponed and rescheduled.

 #JeChieDansLaSeine

 Pollution in the Seine is no new controversy — swimming in the river has been illegal for more than 100 years due to health concerns.
-The first ban came into effect in 1923, causing swimmers during the 1924 Paris Olympic games to compete in swimming pools.
+The first ban came into effect in 1923, leading to swimmers during the 1924 Paris Olympic games competing in swimming pools.

 Most of the city's wastewater has been flowing into the Seine since the ban came into effect.
 Leaking and overflowing sewage systems are the main source of pollution.

-French authorities have been working to clean up the water for the 2024 Paris Olympic Games, spending €1.4 billion ($1.5 billion) on improving water quality.
+French authorities worked to clean up the water for the 2024 Paris Olympic Games, spending €1.4 billion ($1.5 billion) on improving water quality.

 The goal was to cut bacterial contamination by 75% before the first Olympic swimming event, but the city has so far been unsuccessful in quelling the concerns of athletes and local Parisians.